unitreign/Mythos/README.md

 ## Disclaimer

-Mythos is a reading companion tool, not a piracy tool.
-It only accesses freely available content that sites publicly serve to any visitor.
-It does not bypass paywalls, unlock premium or coin-gated chapters, scrape paid content, or circumvent any access controls.
-Locked chapters are clearly marked and cannot be exported.
-Please respect the terms of service of the sites you access and support authors whose work you enjoy.
+Mythos is an open-source tool for finding and exporting web novels as EPUB files directly on your e-reader.
+It only accesses content that sites freely serve to any visitor — no paywalls bypassed, no premium chapters unlocked, no paid content scraped.
+Locked chapters are marked and cannot be exported.
+Please respect the terms of service of the sites you use and support the authors you enjoy.

 ## License